eaglesky/CodingPractices/AlgorithmsReview.md

 * Interval problems.
 Usually use d[i][j] representing interval between [i..j].
 Usually use index representation.
 This way is better than using l(interval length) as a dimension in terms of optimizing space usage.
   - [Leetcode] Longest Palindromic Subsequence(Algorithm* and implementation**).
 Remember the best implementation.
 It is better than iterating l and i since the latter is hard to optimize space usage from O(n^2) to O(n).
   - [Lintcode] Coins In Line III(Algorithms**).
+  - [Lintcode] Scramble String(Algorithm*).
+If there are multiple sequences, using l as a dimension might help reduce the total number of dimensions.
 * [Lintcode] Maximum Subarray II(Algorithm*).
 Assuming that none of the subarray can be empty.
 Need to master the two-passes solution.
 * [Lintcode] Maximum Subarray III(Algorithm**).
 * Find the number of subsets that have sum equals to s(elements and s are positive):